Research

 I also use my skills and resources in the service of equity, sustainability, and justice.
 My efforts here includes both the development of novel methods for social data analysis and work on activist data science projects.
 I pursue some of this work as a Partner at QSIDE, the Institute for the Quantitative Study of Inclusion, Diversity, and Equity.

-Data for social justice in the mathematics community
+Data science and social justice in the mathematics community

 Quindel Jones, Andrés R. Vindas Meléndez, Ariana Mendible, Manuchehr Aminian, Heather Zinn Brooks, Nathan Alexander, Carrie Diaz Eaton, and PSC